Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Abstract

 \section{Abstract}

-It is now well known that symplectic integrators lose many of their desirable properties when variable step sizes are used.
-The most common approach to combine adaptive step sizes and symplectic integrators involves the Poincar\'e transformation of the original Hamiltonian.
+It is well known that symplectic integrators lose their near energy preservation properties when variable time-steps are used.
+The most common approach to combine adaptive time-steps and symplectic integrators involves the Poincar\'e transformation of the original Hamiltonian.
 In this article, we provide a framework for the construction of variational integrators using the Poincar\'e transformation.
-Since the transformed Hamiltonian is typically degenerate, the use of Hamiltonian variational integrators is required.
-This implies that the adaptive symplectic integrators resulting from applying a symplectic integrator to the transformed Hamilton's equations are best understood as coming from a type II or type III generating function, as opposed to a type I generating function.
-In addition, error analysis results and numerical examples are presented.
+Since the transformed Hamiltonian is typically degenerate, the use of Hamiltonian variational integrators based on Type II or Type III generating functions is required instead of the more traditional Lagrangian variational integrators based on Type I generating functions.
+Error analysis is provided and numerical tests based on the Taylor variational integrator approach of \cite{ScShLe2017} to time-adaptive variational integration of Kepler's 2-Body problem are presented.
+Finally, we use our adaptive framework together with the variational approach to accelerated optimization presented in \cite{WiWiJo16} to design efficient variational and non-variational explicit integrators for symplectic accelerated optimization.